Sewer56/FileEmulationFramework/docs/implementation-utilities.md

 A utility class that stores a start and end offset [inclusive].
 Can be used for testing for overlaps, testing of address is in range, etc.

-## MultiStream
+## Multi Stream

 !!! info

-    Combines multiple streams into a single stream with read and seek support.
+    `MultiStream` combines multiple streams into a single stream with read and seek support.
 Highly optimised.

 !!! tip

     It is possible to build entire files using this stream and just resolve read requests `IEmulator.ReadData` by seeking and reading from this stream.
 This is a recommended approach.

+## Padding Stream

+!!! info

+    Stream that fills the read buffer with a single, user specified byte.

+This can be used in conjunction with [MultiStream](#multistream) to provide padding for emulated files.

+## Mathematics

-!!! note
+!!! info

-    To allow for more flexibility, MultiStream will only read until the end of the stream it chooses to read from [based on the current position].
-This means it might not return all requested bytes.

-    Use `StreamExtensions.TryRead` (similar to upcoming .NET 7's `ReadExactly`) to ensure requested amount of data is read.
+    This class has some common mathematics related operations, such as rounding up numbers to add padding to files.

 ## Fast Directory Searcher